shesek/spark-wallet/README.md

 [![IRC](https://img.shields.io/badge/chat-on%20freenode-brightgreen.svg)](https://webchat.freenode.net/?channels=c-lightning)

 A web GUI for c-lightning, with a simple and lightweight interface for day-to-day usage.
-Optimized for use by mobile and tablets.
+Optimized for mobile and tablets.

 ## Setup